-Pushkar is known to be a holy-city, and hence there ain’t any non-veg food happening in the city.
+Pushkar is known to be a holy-city, and hence the food in Pushkar is 100% vegetarian.
 Nor is alcohol welcome anywhere.
 That said, there is this other medium of inebriation, for which, the city is very well known.
 It is called ‘bhang’, or cannabis.
 You can read my experience with ‘bhang’ here.
-For the rest of the food-scenario, please read on.

 There are two distinct kind of cuisines prevalent to the culture here.
 One, which is innately Rajasthani in its preparation, another, which is the bastardized version of cuisines from far off lands.
 It is much loved, and is a potpourri of touristy influence on the city.
 I am going to talk about both, seamlessly.
 When it comes to being ‘pocket-friendly’, Pushkar is a backpacker’s heaven.